Audacity88/cliktok/docs/PRD.md

 ---

 ## **1. Introduction**
-SwipeVid is a social networking app that combines short-form video content with a matching and messaging system.
-Users can scroll through an infinite feed of videos and swipe right on content they like.
-If two users mutually swipe right on each other's videos, they become friends and can message each other.
+ClikTok is a short-form video platform that enables content creators to monetize their content through micro-tipping.
+Users can scroll through an infinite feed of videos and show their appreciation by tipping creators $0.01 with each like.
+The platform focuses on empowering creators while providing engaging content to viewers.

 ---

 ## **2. Objectives & Goals**
-- Create an engaging and addictive platform for video content and social networking.
+- Create an engaging and addictive platform for video content consumption
-- Provide seamless video recording and uploading directly from the camera.
-- Introduce a unique matching mechanism based on video preference.
+- Enable seamless micro-tipping through a simple like-based mechanism
+- Provide creators with a direct monetization path through viewer appreciation
-- Ensure a smooth and scalable user experience with real-time messaging and notifications.
+- Ensure transparent tracking of earnings and tips for both creators and viewers
+- Create a sustainable creator economy through micro-transactions

 ---

 ## **3. User Stories**
-### **3.1 Browsing & Swiping**
+### **3.1 Browsing & Tipping**
-- As a user, I want to scroll through an infinite feed of videos so that I can discover new content.
+- As a viewer, I want to scroll through an infinite feed of videos to discover new content
+- As a viewer, I want to tip creators $0.01 by clicking the like button to show my appreciation
+- As a viewer, I want to click like multiple times to send additional tips to creators I really enjoy
+- As a viewer, I want to see my tipping history and manage my tipping balance

+### **3.2 Creator Features**
-- As a user, I want to swipe right on videos I like so that I can connect with people who share similar interests.
+- As a creator, I want to see who has tipped my videos so I can engage with my supporters
+- As a creator, I want to track my earnings from tips in real-time
+- As a creator, I want to withdraw my earnings once they reach a certain threshold
-- As a user, I want to swipe left to skip videos that don’t interest me.
+- As a creator, I want to see analytics about which videos earn the most tips

-### **3.2 Video Uploading & Recording**
+### **3.3 Video Uploading & Recording**
-- As a user, I want to record and upload videos directly from my camera so that I can share content instantly.
+- As a creator, I want to record and upload videos directly from my camera
-- As a user, I want to add captions and hashtags to my videos for better discoverability.
+- As a creator, I want to add captions and hashtags to my videos for better discoverability
-- As a user, I want to apply basic filters and effects to my videos to enhance my content.
+- As a creator, I want to apply basic filters and effects to my videos

-### **3.3 Matching & Messaging**
-- As a user, I want to be notified when someone swipes right on my video.
-- As a user, I want to receive a match notification when both users swipe right.
-- As a user, I want to chat with my matches so that I can connect with them.
-- As a user, I want to see my matches in a dedicated section.

 ### **3.4 Profile & Settings**
-- As a user, I want to create a profile with my username, bio, and profile picture.
+- As a user, I want to create a profile with my username, bio, and profile picture
+- As a user, I want to manage my payment methods and tipping settings
-- As a user, I want to see my uploaded videos on my profile.
+- As a user, I want to see my uploaded videos and earnings on my profile
-- As a user, I want to adjust my privacy settings, including who can see my videos.
+- As a user, I want to adjust my privacy settings

 ---

 ## **4. Features & Requirements**
 ### **4.1 Core Features**
-- **Infinite Scroll Video Feed**: Users can continuously scroll through videos.
+- **Infinite Scroll Video Feed**: Users can continuously scroll through videos
-- **Swipe Matching**: Users swipe right on videos they like; mutual swipes create a connection.
+- **Tipping System**: Users can tip creators $0.01 per like, with multiple likes allowed
+- **Payment Integration**: Secure payment processing for tips and creator payouts
+- **Earnings Dashboard**: Creators can track tips, viewers, and total earnings
-- **Video Upload & Recording**: Users can record and upload videos directly from their phone.
+- **Video Upload & Recording**: Users can record and upload videos directly
-- **Direct Messaging**: Users can message mutual connections.
-- **Profile Management**: Users can customize their profile, view their uploaded videos, and manage their connections.
+- **Profile Management**: Users can customize their profile and manage payment settings

 ### **4.2 Additional Features (Future Releases)**
-- **Video Editing Tools**: Add text, stickers, and basic editing tools.
-- **Live Streaming**: Users can go live and interact with their audience.
+- **Custom Tip Amounts**: Allow users to set custom tip amounts beyond $0.01
+- **Subscription Model**: Monthly support options for favorite creators
+- **Creator Analytics**: Advanced metrics about earnings and viewer engagement
-- **AI-Based Recommendations**: Personalize the video feed based on user behavior.
+- **AI-Based Recommendations**: Personalize the video feed based on tipping behavior

 ---